delabassee/fn-flow-base/README.md

 Barebone project to kick-start Fn Flow demo.
 See [Flow 101 tutorial](https://github.com/fnproject/tutorials/tree/master/Flow101) for the concepts.
 Note that there has been some changes since this tutorial has been written.

-* Prereq
-Recent FDK, Fn Server and Flow Server.
+* Pre-reqs: recent FDK (1.69+), recent Fn Server and recent Flow Server.

 * Start Fn